mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 Today we learned basics of the new Swift Charts framework.
 Charts framework provides us a lot of defaults out of the box.
 Every chart we build supports accessibility and automatically provides us legends, correctly scaled plotting area, etc.

 In the next posts, we will learn more about customization options in the new Charts framework.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!